• About Me

 Abstract Art, Acrylic Monoprints, Art, Spirituality, Women No Comments

-This year I have tried to enter into the rhythm of Palm Sunday through Holy Week through Easter mindfully.
+Last updated: June 2, 2026 This year I have tried to enter into the rhythm of Palm Sunday through Holy Week through Easter mindfully.
 As part of being mindful, I spent some time on Good Friday reflecting on the mysteries of death and resurrection – of the seasons of life.
 As always, I am impressed with the faith and commitment of the courageous women, who must have beaten down an incredible amount of anxiety and sorrow, as they gathered at the foot of the cross.
-And as always, I am moved by the mixture of grief and love that sent the women to the tomb […]
+And as always, I am moved by the mixture of grief and love that sent […]

 Read More